progbisht/graphQL-CRUD/README.md

 npm run dev
 ```

-- After that Apollo Sandbox will apper where we can perform the CRUD operations.
+- After that Apollo Sandbox will appear where we can perform the CRUD operations.

-### Entrypoints and Resolvers
+### Entry points and Resolvers
     ```
     books
     book